The Toxins in Meat Every Biohacker & Paleo Dieter Should Know

 High-quality grass-fed meat and other clean proteins are a part (up to 20%) of the Bulletproof Diet, but consuming too much or the wrong kinds can produce several powerful toxins that damage your performance.
 Even vegan processed junk like seitan (wheat gluten), tofurkey, and soy burgers will form the same protein and fat toxins.

 The main source of these toxins for most Bulletproof practitioners is overcooked meat and animal products, which is why it’s so crucial to use the right cooking methods.
-Upgraded Chef shows you how to cook your food to keep toxin production to a bare minimum.
+The Bulletproof Diet Cookbook shows you how to cook your food to keep toxin production to a minimum.
 It also comes with shopping lists, and a diagram of the diet so you have everything you need all in one place.
-If you’re interested in upgrading your weekly meal plan, click here to learn more.

 READ NEXT: How to Find Your Ideal Protein Intake